KvanttoriOy/ghwh/README.md

 # GitHook

-A minimal HTTP server that listens to GitHub webhooks and executes sequences of commands
+A minimal HTTP server that listens to GitHub webhooks and executes a sequence of commands.

 ## Getting started